ReconNinja117/SMAAck/README.md

 # SMAAck

 A small portable Windows utility for applying SMAA (Subpixel Morphological Antialiasing) to existing images.
 Useful for post-processing screenshots or renders from video games or other 3D applications which don't support injecting SMAA with ReShade.
-Output images are in lossless WEBP format.

 ## Usage

 1. Place `SMAAck.exe` in a folder containing your images.
 2. Double-click it.
 3. Wait for processing to finish.
-4. The completed images will be placed in a new "Output" subfolder.
+4. The completed images will appear in a new "output" subfolder.

 No installation or configuration required.